Mercury Meltdown: Development and release

 Mercury Meltdown was developed by Ignition Banbury (formerly Awesome Studios).
 Early in the production stages, Archer Maclean, who originally coined the concept of the first game, had resigned from Ignition Banbury.
 His resignation was early enough in development to not have hindered the game's production.
 The first game, Archer Maclean's Mercury, was released in a tight production schedule to match the launch of the PlayStation Portable, resulting in a lack of refinements.
-Mercury Meltdown was closer to what the development team originally wanted in the first game due to them becoming more experienced with PSP development.
+Mercury Meltdown was closer to what the team originally wanted in the first game due to them becoming more experienced with PSP development.
 Ignition Banbury chose to use a cel-shaded style to differentiate it from its predecessor and to appeal to a wider audience.
 One of the criticisms of the original game that the developers made note of was the difficulty.
 Ignition Banbury focused on making it easier and less linear.
-It was intended to be released in Europe by September 2006 with plans of having downloadable content (DLC), however, the game was delayed and no DLC was released.
+It was intended to be released in Europe by September 2006 with plans of having downloadable content (DLC), but the game was delayed and no DLC was released.
 Mercury Meltdown was released in North America on 3 October 2006, and in Europe on 6 October 2006.
 A limited edition bundle was released with its predecessor on 19 October 2010.
-An iOS version was announced in E3 2011, however, no new information has since been released.
+An iOS version was announced in E3 2011, but no new information has since been released.

 A month before the release of the PSP version, Ignition Banbury announced a revised version for the PlayStation 2 titled Mercury Meltdown Remix.
-This version makes use of the DualShock controller's second analog stick and rumble feature as opposed to the PSP's singular analog.
+This version uses the DualShock controller's second analog stick and rumble feature as opposed to the PSP's singular analog.
 It added new levels, making the total over 200 levels.
 Mercury Meltdown Remix was released in Europe on 24 November 2006, and in North America on 4 December 2006.
 The PS2 version was revised once more and ported onto the Wii under the title, Mercury Meltdown Revolution.
 Ignition Banbury began development when Nintendo announced the Wii under the code name: Revolution and was inspired by the Wii's motion controls.
-Ignition Banbury then pitched the concept to Nintendo for release on the console in E3 2006, which resulted in it being approved.
+Ignition Banbury then pitched the concept to Nintendo for release on the console in E3 2006, which resulted in approval.
 Ignition Banbury produced the game using an unfinished GameCube engine and the tilt sensor mechanics that were intended to be used for the original Mercury game.
-Ignition Banbury further improved graphics from Mercury Meltdown Remix, added in new levels, and refined the difficulty curve.
-In addition to utilizing the Wii Remote's tilt controls, Ignition Banbury also implemented the option to play Revolution with a Classic Controller and also attempted to add GameCube controller support, but this feature did not make the final release.
+Ignition Banbury further improved the graphics from Mercury Meltdown Remix, added in new levels, and refined the difficulty curve.
+In addition to utilizing the Wii Remote's tilt controls, Ignition Banbury also implemented the option to play Revolution with a Classic Controller and attempted to add GameCube controller support, but this feature did not make the final release.
 Mercury Meltdown Revolution was released in Europe on 8 June 2007, and in North America on 17 October 2007.